 We would love everyone to be able to experience the richness of Woodbrooke learning and the fellowship of joining a course at Woodbrooke or online.
 We want to enable everyone who wishes to participate in a course to be able to attend whatever their financial circumstances.
 There are a number of sources of financial help available.

 In addition to Woodbrooke’s bursary funds, Local and Area meetings often have bursary funds available.
 We recommend that you speak to an elder or overseer in your Quaker meeting.

-- Anyone aged 18-35 can book online courses for half the listed price.
+- Anyone aged 18-35 can book courses for half the listed price.
 This applies to online courses and short residential courses at The Woodbrooke Centre.
 Terms and conditions apply*.
-To take advantage of this offer, enter the code YA21 at the checkout stage when booking online.
+To take advantage of this offer, enter the coupon code YA22 at the checkout stage when booking.

 - Woodbrooke’s Bursary Scheme can help anyone who would like to attend a course but needs financial assistance to do so, whether this is a few pounds or more substantial support.
 If you would like bursary support, please contact us prior to booking and advise how much you are able to contribute towards the course fee.
 All enquiries and bursary applications are treated confidentially by Woodbrooke staff.
 You can ask for a bursary as well claiming the first-timers’ discount or young person’s discount.

 - Friends and meetings from Europe (excluding Britain Yearly Meeting) can apply for support from the Corder and Gwen Catchpool Fund.
 For information about bursaries for individuals who want to come to Woodbrooke or participate in an online course please download information in the language of your choice.
 Catchpool English.
 Catchpool Spanish.
 Catchpool Russian.